Second Sight/Split Seconds 2010

-Epic Measures was an exhibition at Watkins’s College of Art and Design in Nashville, TN in 2009 where I unravel the episodic film that I had recently finished Balkan Rhapsodies: 78 Measures of War (2008), to interrogate it’s construction as a documentary and to mine potential alternate readings, ways of experiencing, and interacting with its physical substance.
-A simple spatialization of the seventy-eight video episodes did not particularly interest me conceptually, nor did it seem logistically practical.
-I became much more interested in exploring and contextualizing the actual objects within the film that, for me, carry major significance and represent the fundamental armature that drives Balkan Rhapsodies.
-By privileging the objects and physicalizing the experience I liked the idea that one could potentially see, touch and linger with the actual artifacts in the film, and perhaps build stronger connections and resonate relationships to the film through the tactility and the contemplative space of the gallery.
+Epic Measures unravels the episodic film Balkan Rhapsodies: 78 Measures of War (2008), to interrogate it’s construction as a documentary and to mine potential alternate readings, ways of experiencing, and interacting with its physical substance.
+Silva became interested in exploring and contextualizing the actual objects within the film that carry significance and represent the fundamental armature that drives the film.

 2009 | 180 minutes | Video